 Should I sign outgoing messages when contacts are not using OpenPGP?

-We tend to believe, signing messages in general is a good idea.
-Often times your contact may not be using OpenPGP (yet).
-But signing your message allows to verify if the message has been tampered with and check if it is indeed coming from you or an imposter.
-While both aspects may not be immediately obvious to a person receiving a signed message but unfamiliar with OpenPGP, both aspects can be checked at any point in time once the recipient decides they want to take a closer look at the message in question.
+We believe, signing emails by default is a good idea.
+Even though your contact may not be using OpenPGP (yet), adding a signature to your message will allow to verify if the message has been tampered with and check if it is indeed coming from you or an imposter.